rnd-team-dev/plotoptix/README.rst

 **Data visualisation in Python based on NVIDIA OptiX ray tracing framework.**

-**Note:** this is an early, beta version.
-Active development and documentation is ongoing.
+**Note:** package is quite advanced now, but active development is continuing, expect changes.

 3D `ray tracing <https://en.wikipedia.org/wiki/Ray_tracing_(graphics)>`__ package for Python, aimed at easy and aesthetic visualization of large datasets (and small as well).
 Data features can be represented on plots as a position, size/thickness and color of markers